Introduction

 4. Clamp-on Design for Seamless Integration

-Our engineering team can tailor designs to meet ultrasonic ablation system-specific requirements, including alterations in sensor size, shape, color, output, tubing, and more.
+XYTEK ultrasonic flow sensor / flow meter can be tailored to meet ultrasonic ablation system-specific requirements, including alterations in sensor size, shape, color, output, tubing, and more.